tslocum/bgammon/PROTOCOL.md

   - This command is not normally used, as the game state is provided in JSON format.
   - *Aliases:* `b`

+- `pong <message>`
+  - Sent in response to server `ping` event to prevent the connection from timing out.
+  - Whether the client sends a `pong` command, or any other command, clients must write some data to the server at least once every ten minutes.

 - `disconnect`
   - Disconnect from the server.